- About Us

 What are the methods of endometrial ablations?

 In experienced hands, the resectoscope provides excellent results however, the technique is difficult to Master.
-Other methods of ablation have been investigated including "Global Methods" Microwave ablation, Hydrothermablation, Cryoablation, ThermaChoice balloon and Novasure.
+Other methods of ablation have been investigated including "Global Methods" Microwave ablation, Hydrothermablation, Cryoablation, ThermaChoice balloon and Novasure or Minerva.
 There are even more devices available in this country and other countries, but I think that their disadvantages outweigh their advantages.

 Recovery from endometrial ablation

 Most women are able to go home within an hour after an endometrial ablation.
 There may be mild cramping, which can usually be relieved by ibuprofen.
 Occasionally stronger medicine may be needed.
 It is normal to be tired for a few days, but most women are able to return to most normal activities in a day or two.
 Intercourse and very strenuous activity is usually restricted for 2 weeks.
 It is normal to have a increased discharge for 2 to 4 weeks afterward, as the lining is shedding.
 I normally do the first check-up 4 weeks afterwards.

 Who should consider endometrial ablation?